-B. The Multi-parafoil Systems Model
+B. Multiparafoil Systems Model

-This paper mainly focuses on the motion control of the mass center of the parafoil system.
-Therefore, the particle model is used to establish the multi-parafoil systems model.
+This article mainly focuses on the motion control of the mass center of the parafoil system.
+Therefore, the particle model is used to establish the multiparafoil systems model.
 Fig. 3 shows the force analysis diagram of the system.

-The multi-parafoil systems consist of one pilot parafoil and N follower parafoils.
-From the force diagram, the particle model of each parafoil can be described by the following differential equations [17]:
+The multiparafoil systems consist of one pilot parafoil and N follower parafoils.
+From the force diagram, the particle model of each